 4C approach

-4C have been widely used to estimate the age of NSC such as soluble carbon and starch, the formation of new structural tissues (leaves, wood, roots) and the respired CO2 in plants.
+14C have been widely used to estimate the age of NSCs such as soluble carbon and starch, the formation of new structural tissues (leaves, wood, roots) and the respired CO2 in plants.
 Using the bomb spike in the 14C concentrations in the atmosphere caused by nuclear testing in the 1950’s and 1960’s, 14C measurements can be calibrated to calendar dates with only one year of uncertainty (42).
-Considering only NSC in plants, we can assume that the age of the NSC can be estimated by the 14C signal of the stored NSC (soluble sugars, starch and lipids), while the NSC transit time can be estimated with the 14C signal of the carbon allocated new biomass and respiration (CO2).
+Considering only NSC in plants, we can assume that the age of the NSC can be estimated by the 14C signal of the stored NSC (soluble sugars, starch and lipids), while the NSC transit time can be estimated with the 14C signal of the carbon allocated to new biomass and respiration (CO2).

 Estimates of the NSC ages based on 14C provide an average value of the NSC age distribution in the analyzed sample.
 However, this may not accurately represent NSC age distribution, as it may be skewed towards younger ages and vary between organs, making it difficult to estimate NSC ages for the entire tree (16).
 Nevertheless, 14C measurements are currently our best approach to characterize mean NSC ages and transit times in tree organs and compounds, and observe their changes when trees face stress or perturbations.
 Identifying key organs and compartments where estimates of the metabolic safety margin provide insights into the metabolic state of the whole tree is important for assessing the metabolic vulnerability of trees to future stress.